Stryker (NYSE:SYK) Updates FY 2021 Earnings Guidance

-A number of research analysts recently weighed in on SYK shares.
-Morgan Stanley raised their price target on shares of Stryker from $280.00 to $300.00 and gave the company an overweight rating in a research report on Wednesday, July 28th.
-Raymond James began coverage on shares of Stryker in a research report on Tuesday, September 14th.
-They set a market perform rating on the stock.
-Northland Securities raised shares of Stryker from a market perform rating to an outperform rating and increased their target price for the stock from $248.00 to $310.00 in a report on Wednesday, July 28th.
-Zacks Investment Research downgraded Stryker from a hold rating to a sell rating and set a $286.00 price target for the company. in a research report on Tuesday, September 28th.
-Finally, Oppenheimer lifted their target price on Stryker from $273.00 to $288.00 and gave the company a market perform rating in a research note on Wednesday, July 28th.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Stryker currently has a consensus rating of Buy and a consensus target price of $289.09.
+A number of equities analysts have commented on the company.
+Truist Securities increased their target price on Stryker from $250.00 to $275.00 and gave the company a hold rating in a report on Wednesday, July 28th.
+Oppenheimer increased their target price on Stryker from $273.00 to $288.00 and gave the company a market perform rating in a report on Wednesday, July 28th.
+Argus increased their target price on Stryker from $280.00 to $320.00 and gave the company a buy rating in a report on Thursday, July 29th.
+Morgan Stanley increased their price target on Stryker from $280.00 to $300.00 and gave the company an overweight rating in a report on Wednesday, July 28th.
+Finally, SVB Leerink reaffirmed an outperform rating on shares of Stryker in a report on Friday, October 22nd.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, Stryker has an average rating of Buy and an average target price of $289.09.

-The firm also recently announced a quarterly dividend, which was paid on Friday, October 29th.
-Stockholders of record on Thursday, September 30th were issued a $0.63 dividend.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 0.95%.
-Stryker’s payout ratio is currently 33.92%.

-In other Stryker news, Director Ronda E. Stryker sold 150,000 shares of the firm’s stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $262.26, for a total value of $39,339,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, VP Robert S. Fletcher sold 1,120 shares of Stryker stock in a transaction dated Thursday, August 5th.
-The stock was sold at an average price of $261.10, for a total transaction of $292,432.00.
-Following the completion of the sale, the vice president now directly owns 4,533 shares in the company, valued at approximately $1,183,566.30.
-The disclosure for this sale can be found here.
+In other news, Director Ronda E. Stryker sold 150,000 shares of the firm’s stock in a transaction on Friday, August 6th.
+The stock was sold at an average price of $262.26, for a total transaction of $39,339,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Company insiders own 6.70% of the company’s stock.

-A hedge fund recently bought a new stake in Stryker stock.
-Camden National Bank purchased a new position in Stryker Co.
-(NYSE:SYK) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 870 shares of the medical technology company’s stock, valued at approximately $213,000.
-72.58% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in Stryker stock.
+Camden National Bank bought a new stake in Stryker Co.
+(NYSE:SYK) in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm bought 870 shares of the medical technology company’s stock, valued at approximately $213,000.
+72.54% of the stock is owned by institutional investors.

 Stryker Corp. engages in the provision of medical technology products and services.
 It operates through the following segments: Orthopaedics, MedSurg, and Neurotechnology & Spine.
 The Orthopaedics segment provides reconstructive and trauma implant systems.
 The MedSurg segment deals with surgical equipment and navigation systems, endoscopy, patient handling and reprocessed medical devices.